TV Breizh: Change of positioning

 The TF1 Group increased its stake from 22% to 40% at the start of the 2003-2004 television season, and announced its intention to become the majority shareholder, which it completed in 2007.
 At the same time, programming in Breton saw its share decline, with the disappearance of several projects still in production, for the benefit of American series and productions from the TF1 Group.
 The aim is to go above the 1% audience mark in order to capture more advertising resources, which the channel did in February 2004 by climbing at the same time to 4th place among cable and satellite.
 A merger with Match TV was studied for a time, but was finally postponed due to the good audiences of TV Breizh.

 Local presence decreased in the programming, the 20-minute evening news bulletin, hosted by two presenters, changed to a seven-minute all-image format in 2006.
 The dubbing of movies to Breton was made effective December 31, 2008.
 The programs in Breton were subsequently transferred to the Dizale association, which was charged by the region of Brittany with promoting the Breton language.

-In 2011, TF1 finally obtained a broadcast channel on free DTT.
-The TF1 group decides to assign this channel to TV Breizh.
-Since January 1, 2010, the channel has been reformatted for its arrival on DTT in 2011, which never took place, the Breton programs have completely disappeared; only the branding alluded to the coast of Brittany.
-Since January 2, 2012, it has been broadcast on the optional packages of ADSL operators (included on channel 32 on the Bbox).
+In 2007, the French government decided to award a bonus channel to the TF1, M6 and Canal+ groups as compensation for the switch-off of analogue television in 2011.
+TF1 thus intended to reassign TV Breizh to free DTT in 2011.
+Since January 1, 2010, the channel has been reformatted for its arrival on DTT in 2011, which never took place as Brussels deemed the award illegal under European directives, and decided to create a new channel which would be HD1.
+However, the Breton programs have completely disappeared; only the branding alluded to the coast of Brittany.
+Since January 2, 2012, it has been broadcast on the optional packages of ADSL operators (included on Bbox).

 At the level of the Lorient region, the pole is developing, six other channels of the TF1 group starting from 2005 to be broadcast from this city.
 On October 8, 2012, however, the closure of the Lorient image center was announced, from which several theme channels of the TF1 group were broadcast, including TV Breizh.
 The final move to Boulogne-Billancourt was announced for March 2013; from March 26, the broadcasting of programs is transferred to Boulogne-Billancourt, and the site closed permanently on May 21.
 Of the 33 people then employed, only ten were transferred to the Paris region, the rest not wishing to leave the region.

-Groupe TF1 became the owner of TV Breizh as of July 17, 2015.
+After Discovery Communications took 20% in the channel in December 2012, Groupe TF1 became again the sole owner of TV Breizh as of July 17, 2015.